Shopify vs WordPress — Which Platform is Better?

 • Setting up and managing an online store with Shopify is very easy.

-• The Shopify dropshipping options are extensive — the platform lets you work with a huge number of suppliers and provides its users with an excellent free dropshipping starter kit.
+• The Shopify dropshipping options are extensive — the platform lets you work with a huge number of suppliers.

 • The built-in point-of-sale features (which let you sell products in physical locations) are extremely strong.